 We met Iris, from the Philippines who has two kids back at home who she only gets to see maybe once a year.
 It was mother’s day, so that was a tug at the heart strings.
 The contracts for cruise staff are 6-10 months long of constant cruising with 2 month vacations in between.
 She was 1 month into this contract after having had a 2 month vacation.
 She said that she enjoyed working there about 50% of the time.
 When people talked to her like a human, genuinely asked her about her day–it was enjoyable.
 But much of the time, she said people talked down to her as “the servant,” or spoke with insincere kindness with their primary objective of getting something from her.
 She showed us pictures of her two children, a boy and a girl, and talked about how she was sending money home, working to pay off her daughter’s braces, and other things of that nature.
 She was really great, jokes for days.
 But in the middle of our conversation, another cruiser walked by and asked her for directions.
 She maintained perfect professionalism–a smile on her face, patience, an eagerness to help–even after being mocked by the customer, who after being asked to repeat the question when Iris didn’t hear it fully, opted to over enunciate and speak loudly to her as if she was stupid.

-I enjoyed much of the cruise, but I was also really happy to get off the ship as well.
-Being on a cruise feels like an alternate reality in so many ways–there are no clocks anywhere, and the lighting is always this constant dim.
-The people are just a mosaic of crazy, between the middle aged men and women trying desperately to hang onto their youth with their boorish behavior, poor dye jobs and awful hairstyles, and age-inappropriate outfits that just look sloppy–to the young folks trying desperately to prove they’ve made it in life, talking loudly about their lucrative careers and future planned vacations, and strutting around pretentiously in their kitten heels and designer outfits while talking down to and glaring at anyone they don’t deem their equals
+The cruise was mostly enjoyable, but I was really happy to get off the ship.
+Being on a cruise [to the Caribbean, at least] feels like an alternate reality–there are no clocks anywhere, and the lighting is always a constant dim.
+The people are a mosaic of social problems, between the middle aged men and women trying desperately to hang onto their youth with their boorish behavior, poor dye jobs and awful hairstyles, and age-inappropriate outfits that just look sloppy–to the young folks trying desperately to prove they’ve made it in life, talking loudly about their lucrative careers and future planned vacations, and strutting around pretentiously in their kitten heels and designer outfits while talking down to and glaring at anyone they don’t deem their equals

 So thank you Joselito, Alberto, Iris, Marco, Florin, Ali, and Bernie for reminding me how important it is to respect other people, to live my life in a way that humanizes other people.
 I don’t think I’ll be going on another cruise, but if you do, take some time out of your sunbathing and cocktail drinking to get to know the staff members that are serving you.
 They all have pretty interesting lives.
 And if you go to Cozumel, find Bernie Lopez.
 He can show you around the island and/or teach you how to surf!